By using this site, you agree to the Privacy Policy and Terms of Use.

 Best for: most dogs who eat dry kibble and need a reliable, no-fuss way to slow down at meal times.

-The Outward Hound Fun Feeder is probably the best-known slow feeder on the UK market, and it earned that reputation for good reason.
-It comes in several maze patterns ranging from simple (a few concentric rings) to complex (a full spiral with multiple chambers).
-The groove pattern is what makes it effective.
-Your dog has to push their tongue through the channels to reach each piece of kibble, which naturally slows them down.
+The Outward Hound Fun Feeder is perhaps the most well-known slow feeder on the UK market, and the reason for its reputation is genuine.
+It comes in several fun patterns, from simple designs, like a few concentric rings, to complex designs, like a full spiral with multiple chambers.
+Its groove pattern is what makes it effective.
+Your dog has to push their tongue through channels to reach each kibble piece, which naturally slows it down.

-It’s made from food-grade PVC that’s free from BPA, PVC, and phthalates.
-The base has a non-slip ring that keeps it stable on tiled or wooden floors, which matters more than you’d think.
-My mate’s Labrador used to push his old bowl halfway across the kitchen with every meal.
-The Outward Hound stayed put.
+It’s made from food-grade PVC that’s free of BPA, PVC, and phthalates.
+The base has a non-slip ring that keeps it stable on tiled or wooden floors, and this matters more than you might think.
+My mate’s Labrador would push his old bowl halfway across the kitchen with every meal.
+Outward Hound stayed in its place.

-Available in three sizes: small (holds about 200g), medium (roughly 400g), and large (up to 600g depending on kibble size).
+It’s available in 3 sizes: small, which holds about 200g, medium, roughly 400g, and large, which can hold up to 600g depending on the kibble size.
 The small size works well for toy and small breeds.
-The medium and large handle everything from Cocker Spaniels up to Golden Retrievers.
-If you’ve got a Great Dane, go for the large and consider feeding in two portions.
+The medium and large can handle everything from Cocker Spaniels to Golden Retrievers.
+If you have Great Dane, choose the large size and consider feeding the food in 2 portions.

-The Fun Feeder comes in several colours: green, blue, orange, and purple.
-This doesn’t affect performance, obviously, but if you care about kitchen aesthetics, the options are there.
+The Fun Feeder comes in several colors: green, blue, orange, and purple.
+Obviously, color doesn’t affect performance, but if you care about kitchen aesthetics, options are available.

-Things to consider: the deep grooves can trap kibble dust and residue if you don’t clean it thoroughly.
-A bottle brush or old toothbrush helps get into the corners.
-The PVC material is durable but can develop a slight smell over time if not washed properly.
-Some determined dogs learn to pick the entire bowl up and flip it over, especially lighter dogs with the small size.
-If your dog is a bowl-flipper, you might need to place it against a wall or use a heavier mat underneath.
+Things to consider: Deep grooves can trap kibble dust and residue if you don’t clean it properly.
+A bottle brush or old toothbrush helps clean corners.
+The PVC material is durable, but may develop a slight odor over time if not washed properly.
+Some determined dogs can learn to lift and flip the entire bowl, especially smaller dogs with lighter sizes.
+If your dog is a bowl-flipper, you may need to place it against a wall or use a heavier mat underneath.

-Which dogs it suits: most dog sizes from toy breeds to large breeds, dogs eating standard dry kibble, first-time slow feeder users, and owners who want something simple and proven.
+Which dogs it suits: More size dogs from toy breeds to large breeds, dogs eating standard dry kibble, first-time slow feeder users, and owners who want a simple and proven option.

-Which dogs may need another option: dogs on exclusively wet food diets (it works poorly with gravy and chunks), dogs with flat faces like Pugs who struggle to reach food in deep channels, and extremely determined dogs who will flip the bowl to bypass the maze.
+Which dogs may need another option: Dogs on exclusively wet food diets, as it works great with gravy and chunks, dogs with flat faces like Pugs that struggle to reach food in deep channels, and extremely determined dogs who will flip the bowl to bypass the fun.

 You can check pricing on Amazon UK where it’s widely available with Prime delivery.